St. Luke's Church, Dublin: The parish

 The parish lay at the southern end of the Liberty of Thomas Court and Donore, which in turn was located to the west of the medieval city of Dublin.
 The northern boundary was the Coombe.

 Most of the parish population in the late 17th and 18th centuries were weavers in the Dublin Liberties.
 Wool manufacturing more or less died out after the Wool Act 1699, which prevented the export of Irish wool, but silk, cotton and poplin industries continued to employ large numbers and generate wealth until the end of the 18th century.

 In 1766, in order to check the growth of Catholics, the British government ordered a religious census to be carried out by the Protestant clergy, which showed the parish had 4,953 Catholics and 2,908 Protestants.
 The Catholics did not have a parish church of their own in this parish, but belonged to the Catholic St. Nicholas parish, but they did, from 1729, have six schools here, all run by women.

 After the collapse of the weaving trade and the economic slump after the Act of Union, most of the parishioners were left destitute.
 So proverbial was this parish for its poverty, that in the 19th century the advertisement of the annual charity sermon for St. Luke's was headed by the words, "The Poorest Parish in Dublin."
+Among the more notable philanthropic donations was from Thomas Pleasants who built the Stove Tenter House on nearby Cork Street from 1814-1815 so that weavers could dry their cloth in inclement weather.

 A school was established for poor boys of the parish in 1810.
 When the school was moved to New Street in 1862, the building was converted to form the Widows Alms House, which is still standing.